jsterlingvids/draggin/SocketMuuri_v03/Readme.txt

 In a perfect world everything updates with the ID...

-Page should update for everyone anytime a gif is moved — that should be the final bit
+Page should update for everyone anytime a gif is moved — that should be the final bit Maybe this can be done by iterating through the data sent on Move and the exisiting Grid Items and pushing the Gif URL if any differences exist

 How it works (refresher):